sandervspl/vscode-snippet-creator/README.md

-# VS Code Snippet Creator
+# Snippet Creator
-Tool to easily create snippets for VS Code
+Tool to easily create snippets for Atom and VS Code